ic-hep/pdm/doc/source/reference/api/siteservice.rst

     - key(int): user_id
     - value(str): The local_user name for this user at this site.

+.. note:: JSON dict key values are generally converted to strings, so user_id
+          will be a string representation of an int.

 .. function:: POST /sitemap/<site_id(int)>

   Adds a local user mapping to a site.